Skip to content

 Curiosity in the Age of AI

 Here's the paradox of our moment: AI can answer almost any factual question instantly, yet it cannot generate curiosity.
 It can synthesize information but cannot wonder.
-It can optimize for outcomes but cannot experience the joy of discovery.
+So the human capacity for curiosity becomes more valuable, not less, as AI capabilities expand.

 Children who grow up curious will: